Chethan Naik

-Chethan Naik is an Indian playback singer who works predominately in Kannada films.
+Chethan Naik is an Indian playback singer who works predominantly in Kannada films.

 Career

 Chethan was trained in Hindustani classical music in Shivamogga and won Radio City Super Singer 2014.
 He went on to sing "Gangu Gangu" from Style King (2016), "Avalakki Buwalakki" from Chamak (2017), and "Sultan" and "Ho Jaane Do Aar Paar" from the Hindi dubbed version of KGF: Chapter 1 (2018).
 He has collaborated with Hemanth Jois as part of the Jois Project for independent singles.